Exploring neutrino interactions in light of present and upcoming galaxy surveys: Forecasts on future CMB+LSS missions

-Further, our analysis with Euclid predicts high sensitivity for sum of neutrino mass with $\sigma(\sum m_\nu) = 0.021 {\rm eV}, 0.022 {\rm eV} $ and $0.021 {\rm eV}$ respectively for $n_{\rm int} =3,4$ and 5 cases.
-In compared to the analysis with FS data in the previous section, forecast analysis with Euclid and CMB-S4 for all the interacting models will be able to put constraints $\sum m_\nu<0.10\, {\rm eV} $(at 95 \% C.L.), greater than $1\sigma$ improvement over the full shape analysis with DR12 dataset ($\sum m_\nu< 0.16 \, {\rm eV}$, at 95\% C.L.).
-From Table~\ref{tab:euclid_forecast_1}, \ref{tab:euclid_forecast_2} and \ref{tab:euclid_forecast_3}, we can see that $1\sigma$ uncertainties of all cosmological parameters in our neutrino interaction models, with the inclusion of Euclid Galaxy Clustering, remain close to the values predicted as in $\Lambda$CDM + $\sum m_\nu$ model forecast analysis in \cite{Sprenger:2018tdb}.
+Additionally, 95\% C.L. bounds for Planck Baseline + CMB-S4 + Euclid improves over the previous forecasts with CMB-S4 alone.
+Our investigation suggests a joint analysis of CMB-S4 with Euclid would be able to constrain the onset of neutrino free-streaming up to redshift $z \sim 10^6$, implying earlier decoupling even in $\Gamma_\nu \propto T_\nu^3$ model.
+Forecast analysis with Euclid and CMB-S4 (considering all interaction models considered in this work) will be able to put constraints $\sum m_\nu<0.10\, {\rm eV} $ (at 95 \% C.L.).
+From Table~\ref{tab:euclid_forecast_1}, \ref{tab:euclid_forecast_2} we see that $1\sigma$ uncertainties of all cosmological parameters in our neutrino interaction models, with the inclusion of Euclid Galaxy Clustering, remain close to the values predicted as in $\Lambda$CDM + $\sum m_\nu$ model forecast analysis in \cite{Sprenger:2018tdb}.
 It is important to highlight that our analysis examines different combinations of future experiments compared to \cite{Sprenger:2018tdb}, and therefore, a direct one-to-one comparison is not appropriate.
 Thus, a joint analysis of Planck, CMB-S4 and Euclid will be able to probe neutrino interactions up to redshift $z \sim 10^6$ and can also put tighter bound on the sum of neutrino mass.